Tectu/malloy/readme.md

 The main use case for this library is a C++ project which needs to embedd an HTTP and/or WebSocket server.

 # Features
-Currently implemented:
+The following list provides an overview of the currently implemented features.
+Some of these are optional and can be enabled/disabled.

+- Plain or TLS connections
-- HTTP Server
+- HTTP
-- WebSocket Server
+  - Server
-- Request router:
+    - Request router
-  - Simple handlers
+      - Simple handlers (useful for building REST APIs)
-  - Sub-routers
+      - Sub-routers (nested routers)
       - Redirections
       - File serving locations
       - Automatic preflight responses (optional)
   - Cookies
   - Sessions
+- WebSocket
+  - Server
 - HTML
   - Parsing HTML forms
 - Utility wrapper to setup `boost::asio` I/O context, worker threads and more.

 Coming soon™:
-- Support for TLS connections
 - Security middleware (CSRF, XSS, ...)
 - HTTP client
 - Websocket client